Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Easy and straightforward setup

-Here are the Surfshark servers we’ve verified work with geo-blocked NHL streaming services:
+Here are the Surfshark servers that worked with ESPN+ and NHL.TV:

 • ESPN+: United States – Boston, United States – Dallas

-Surfshark is an excellent VPN in general, particularly excelling in compatibility with ESPN+ and NHL.tv.
-It’s affordable, easy to use, and it includes some excellent additional features — most notably its GPS spoofing feature for Android.
+The VPN service is very affordable, easy to use, and it comes with some excellent additional features — most notably its GPS spoofing feature for Android.

-While it’s the best option for Android, it’s not quite as good as PIA on other devices due to its smaller US server network.
+While it’s the best option for accessing ESPN+ on Android, it’s not quite as good as PIA on other devices due to its smaller US server network and slower speeds.

 Using Surfshark to bypass NHL blackouts